Final British Camp before the Battle

 Three of the men die of illness here and are buried north of the cemetery of that time—the peace-loving Quakers did not want soldiers buried amongst their dead.
 Ironically, due to the graveyard’s expansion over the years, they probably are now!

 On Wednesday evening, scouts inform Cornwallis the Continental Army has occupied the grounds around Guilford Court House 12 miles away.
 He stirs the army immediately to action.
-At 2 a.m., his small baggage train is sent off with the wounded to a mill to the southeast.
+At 2 a.m., his small baggage train is sent off with the wounded to Bell’s Mill to the southeast, along with family members traveling with the army and other camp followers.
 Before dawn on Thursday, the cavalry moved northeast perhaps where Wendover Avenue runs now (to the left) toward the Great Salisbury Road, today’s New Garden Road.[a]
 The rest of the army left at 5:30 a.m. for what became the battles of New Garden and Guilford Court House.

 What to See